carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

    #.
 If you want to make changes to the configure scripts, you will need GNU
       autoconf (2.60), and consequently, GNU M4 (version 1.4 or higher).
 You will also need automake (1.9.6).
 We only use aclocal from that package.
-   #.
-Optional, adds compression/uncompression capabilities to selected LLVM
+#.Optional, adds compression / uncompression capabilities to selected LLVM
       tools.

 Additionally, your compilation host is expected to have the usual plethora of